p17griv/chang-roberts-algorithm-implementation/README.md

 ### About Chang-Roberts Algorithm

 Chang-Roberts algorithm is an improved version of LeLann's algorithm for finding the largest (or smallest) of a set of uniquely numbered processes arranged in a circle/ring.
 This process is also known as "leader election" in which a node is defined as leader and runs a specific task (e.g. makes a decision).
-Algorithm's functionality is based on the fact that each node, who wants to become leader, sends his ID and if he recieves it back then he becomes leader.
-In case that a node, who wants to win the election, recieves an ID larger than his ID, he discards it.
-Else, if the recieved ID is smaller, he forwards it to the next node, just like a node, who doesn't want to become leader, does.
+Algorithm's functionality is based on the fact that each node, who wants to become leader, sends his ID and if he receives it back then he becomes leader.
+In case that a node, who wants to win the election, receives an ID larger than his ID, he discards it.
+Else, if the received ID is smaller, he forwards it to the next node, just like a node, who doesn't want to become leader, does.

 This algorithm does <b>n(n + 1)/2</b> in worst case, <b>2n – 1</b> in best case and <b>n log n</b> in average case, total forwards of the messages until the end - election of the leader. (n = number of nodes in network)